Don't Throw Anything Away with Pausable Downloads

 If you have cloned the example project, you will notice that I make extensive use of protocols that are not shown above.
 The protocols are used to allow me to better unit test this solution; I've omitted them from this post to make it more readable.

-The possible errors that can be returned from download request are:
+The possible errors that can be returned from the download request are:

 enum NetworkingError: Error {